L-Azymm/Luqman-Aziem/Cryptography - CBS 2373/Assessments/4. Practical Test 30%/Practical_Test_2/README.md

 pip install pyinstxtractor-ng
 ```

-Use this command to see where was it installed files is,
+Use this command to see where was it installed files is, this will *Show You The Way*, exacly, the path

 ```powershell
 pip show uncompyle6